VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 ## Aggregation outputs

-The aggregations are calculated during the `interval` specified in the [config](#stream-aggregation-config) and then sent to the storage.
+The aggregations are calculated during the `interval` specified in the [config](#stream-aggregation-config) and then sent to the storage once per `interval`.

 If `by` and `without` lists are specified in the [config](#stream-aggregation-config), then the [aggregation by labels](#aggregating-by-labels) is performed additionally to aggregation by `interval`.

+On vmagent shutdown or [configuration reload](#configuration-update) unfinished aggregated states are discarded, as they might produce lower values than user expects.
+It is possible to specify `flush_on_shutdown: true` setting in aggregation config to make vmagent to send unfinished states to the remote storage.

 Below are aggregation functions that can be put in the `outputs` list at [stream aggregation config](#stream-aggregation-config).